vrtem/Dynamic-binary-translator-for-ARM-Cortex-M-architecture/ElfToAssembly/example/README.md

 }
 ```

-Compile the `C` files into object files using gcc.
+Compile the `C` file into object files using gcc.
-Use the startup code named `startup.c` from this repo .
+Use the startup code named `startup.c` from this repo.

 ```
 arm-none-eabi-gcc -O0 -c -g -mcpu=cortex-m3 -mthumb -o test_program.o test_program.c